 The main goal of the BB100 project is the development of a process chain towards fully biobased man-made fibre materials.

-- Supervision of Capstone and MARBLE projects University College Maastricht
+Supervision of Capstone projects (thesis), University College Maastricht

-- Chemelot InSciTe education and training online course “Life Cycle Assessment: Basic Principles and Uses” for academics and professionals
+Chemelot InSciTe education and training online course “Life Cycle Assessment: Basic

 Materials for a Sustainable Society